-Making carnival glass, which was created by many different companies like Dugan, Fenton, and Northwood, involved a combination of chemicals that were applied to pressed glass prior to its firing.
+Making carnival glass, which was created by many different companies such as Dugan, Fenton, and Northwood involved a combination of chemicals that were applied to the pressed glass before its firing.
 The resulting swirly sheen that sometimes looks like an oil slick was much less expensive to produce when compared to other iridescent art glass popular at the time such as Tiffany and Steuben.
-In fact, it is sometimes referenced as the "poor man's Tiffany."
+It is sometimes referenced as the "poor man's Tiffany."

 That doesn't mean all carnival glass is cheap though.
 There are some very affordable pieces, but others can be quite pricey.
 Take a look at some of the going prices for carnival glass pieces over the years.
 There is quite a range in price that depends on the rarity (a limited run), the year of manufacture, the condition of the piece, selling the piece as part of a complete set, and the color variety.
 Pieces that sell on the lower end of the spectrum may show wear marks or may have a crack or chip.

 The Dugan set (pictured) includes a 12.5-inch tankard and six glasses (sometimes referenced as tumblers in old-fashioned terms) in iridescent purple or amethyst glass.
 It was in excellent condition when it sold in 2012 for $600 via Morphy Auction.
 Dugan was known for producing deep shades of amethyst glass, some so dark they appeared black.